OpenSenseAction/TrainingSchoolMergingApplication/nowcasting-session/exercises/exercise_02_input_data.md

 ## Read a dataset processed in the previous sessions

+We have uploaded an example dataset of radar and CML data processed with the methods introduced in the merging session.
+The datasets are located in the `nowcasting-session/data` folder, and the following files are available:

+- `OpenRainER_cml.nv`: interpolated CML data in the OpenSense NetCDF format.
+The file contains several versions of the interpolation in the `rainfall_interpolateIDW_10`, `rainfall_interpolateIDW_20` and `rainfall_interpolateIDW_40` variables.
+- `OpenRainER_radar.nc`: radar data in the OpenSense NetCDF format.

-For the data processed in the previous sessions, we can't use an existing pysteps importer.
+For this, we can't use an existing pysteps importer.
 Instead, read the data with `xarray.load_dataset` and convert it to a numpy array.
 The data should be in the format of a 3D numpy array with dimensions (time, x, y), where x and y are the spatial dimensions of the data.
-The metadata should be stored in a dictionary with the keys
+The metadata should be stored in a dictionary with the keys described previously.

 Note that the data is provided in a latitude-longitude coordinate system with a slightly varying grid spacing.
 Usually pysteps expects data in a metric coordinate system with constant grid spacing.
 However, in this small domain we can treat the lat-lon grid as metric.
 Note that this will impact how spatial processing methods, such as upsampling and clipping the domain.